Space Place at Carter Observatory

 Space Place at Carter Observatory (or simply Space Place) is an observatory in Wellington, New Zealand, located at the top of the Wellington Botanic Garden.

 The site was originally home to the Wellington City Observatory (nicknamed "The Tin Shed"), established in 1924.
 This was demolished and replaced by the Carter Observatory, which officially opened on 20 December 1941.
 Since renamed the Space Place, it is now managed by Museums Wellington, which is part of Experience Wellington, and is a public museum and planetarium with a focus on space and New Zealand astronomy.
 The Observatory houses a digital planetarium as well as an historic 93/4-inch Cooke refractor telescope, through which evening visitors can observe a variety of Solar System and deep-sky objects.
+It is listed by Heritage New Zealand as a Category 2 Historic Place.

 History

 The original name, Carter Observatory, commemorates Charles Carter, who gifted his estate to what later became the Royal Society of New Zealand for the purposes of establishing an astronomical observatory in or near Wellington.
 Parliament established the Carter Observatory in 1937; it opened in 1941, following some delays caused by the beginnings of World War II.
 It is regarded as the fifth observatory in Wellington, and was built on the site of the previous Wellington City Observatory nicknamed "The Tin Shed."

 Over the following decades, Carter Observatory became a base for astronomical research in New Zealand.
 Research began with solar investigations, and when new staff joined during the 1970s it expanded to variable stars, galaxies, comets and asteroids.
 The Observatory ran formal research programmes and assisted amateur astronomers in performing their own research.

 The Carter Observatory became New Zealand's National Observatory in 1977.
 In 1991, the Golden Bay Planetarium was relocated from Civic Square in downtown Wellington and incorporated into the Carter site.
 This merger also resulted in the establishment of a new visitor centre and gift store, which helped to diversify the Observatory’s facilities and improve the visitor experience.

 The Observatory’s role eventually shifted from a focus on scientific research to public education about space and astronomy.
 Parliament officially repealed the Carter Observatory Act in 2010 and transferred the responsibilities of the site from the Crown to the Wellington City Council.
 It is now one of four institutions run by Museums Wellington as part of Experience Wellington.

 A digital fulldome planetarium system was installed during a refurbishment of the facility in 2010.
 Museums Wellington re-branded the Carter Observatory in 2015 to reflect its role in public education and tourism.
 It is now officially known as “Space Place at Carter Observatory” or “Space Place.”